-Now, according to those representing Dennis Turcinovic and his partner Joseph Licul – who signed a new, 15-year lease on the space after the previous one expired on December 31, 2022 – the restaurant will return to its former glory this coming fall.
+Now, according to those representing Dennis Turcinovic and his partner Joseph Licul – who signed a new, 15-year lease on the space after the previous one expired on December 31, 2022 – the restaurant will return to its former glory by September 15, 2023.

 According to the Commercial Observer, Delmonico’s was run by brothers Ferdo and Omer Grgurev as well as their business partners, Milan Licul and Branko Turcinovic.
 In 2019, the Grgurevs sued Licul and Turcinovic to take over control of the restaurant, and won their case in 2021.

 After, the Grgurevs were part of a separate lawsuit with Time Equities (who owns the building) for claims of $300,000 in unpaid rent, which carried on until the Grgurevs’ lease for the restaurant space expired at the end of 2022.
 This is when Dennis Turcinovic and Joseph Licul signed the new lease on the space, and whose press representative announced the reopening plans.
 According to The New York Times, “[Dennis Turcinovic and Joseph Licul] were sued by members of the Grgurev family who claimed to be the rightful owners of the restaurant and its name, but their claim was denied by the New York State Supreme Court in May.”

 Under the supervision of Dennis Turcinovic, owner and operator of Delmonico’s Restaurant Group, the restaurant’s new look will feature a modern design that pays homage to its 186-year legacy.
 Redesigned by European-based design house, WAVE Design Studios, the renovation will include five private dining areas accommodating up to 500 guests.